 Phew!
 I don’t like having mishaps and failures in the kitchen.
 So much time, so much capital and raw material invested in any new venture.
-I was pretty excited and nervous to try my hand at canning, and I was (mildly) devastated when the result was soft pickles.
+I was pretty excited and nervous to try my hand at canning(link no longer available), and I was (mildly) devastated when the result was soft pickles.
 Lacto-fermentation had similar results, but the pickles were downright mushy.

 Luckily Lovey Girl LOVES pickles, and the mushy ones are right up her alley.
 She’ll finish the jar of lacto-fermented ones for us.
 The canned version tastes DELISH, so I think I can use them for potato salad.
 I can tolerate the texture when eating them whole, too.

 Tempted: The Impulse Buy